IzMichael/IzMichael/README.md

 - All of my school-related projects are [@IzMichael-School](https://github.com/IzMichael-School)
 - And I run [@Theta-Tools](https://github.com/Theta-Tools)

-I'm skilled in HTML, CSS, and JS, with certifications in Adobe Photoshop 2020 and Adobe Premier Pro 2020.
+I'm skilled in HTML, CSS, and JS, with certifications in Adobe Photoshop 2020 and Adobe Premiere Pro 2020.